Quantization of Higher Dimensional Linear Dilaton Black Hole Area/Entropy From Quasinormal Modes: Conclusion

 \section{Conclusion}

 In this paper we investigated the area and entropy spectra of higher dimensional LDBHs.
-By utilizing the QNM method, it is showed the QNM frequencies become apparent with a particular condition $8l(l+N-3)>\kappa A^{2}(N-10).$ Unless this condition fails, the higher dimensional LDBHs have equally spaced area and entropy spectra.
+By utilizing the QNM method, it is showed the QNM frequencies become apparent with a particular condition $8l(l+N-3)>\kappa A^{2}(N-10)(N-2)$ when $N$ becomes greater than and equal to 11D.
+Unless this condition fails, the higher dimensional LDBHs have equally spaced area and entropy spectra.
 Both spectra are independent of the dimension of spacetime which means that our results in accordance with the conjecture of \cite{Wei}.
 As a final remark, one should keep in mind that all calculations made here are semiclassical and based on Bohr-Sommerfeld quantization condition and QNMs.
 Finally, we want to point out that since the LDBHs are conformally related to the Brans-Dicke BHs \cite{BDBhs}, the same analysis might work for those BHs as well.
 This is going to be our next problem in the near future.